byildiz/asyncpusher/README.md

-# aiopusher
+# asyncpusher

-aiopusher is an asynchronous python client library for [Pusher](https://pusher.com/channels/)
+asyncpusher is an asynchronous python client library for [Pusher](https://pusher.com/channels/)

 ## Features